 "Fourth.
-No act of the Conference, assembled as aforesaid, shall be had, taken, or be the act of the Conference, until forty of the members thereof are assembled, unless reduced under that number by death, since the prior Conference, or by absence as after-mentioned; nor until all the vacancies occasioned by death or absence shall be filled up by the election of new members of the Conference, so as to make up the number one hundred, unless there be not a sufficient number of persons, objects of such election: And, during the assembly of the Conference, there shall always be forty members present at the doing of any act, save as aforesaid, or otherwise such act shall be void.
+No act of the conference, assembled as aforesaid, shall be had, taken, or be the act of the conference, until forty of the members thereof are assembled, unless reduced under that number by death since the prior conference, or by absence as after mentioned; nor until all the vacancies occasioned by death or absence shall be filled up by the election of new members of the conference, so as to make up the number one hundred, unless there be not a sufficient number of persons, objects of such election: and, during the assembly of the conference, there shall always be forty members present at the doing of any act, save as aforesaid, dr otherwise such act shall be void.

 "Fifth.
-The duration of the yearly assembly of the Conference, shall not be less than five days, nor more than three weeks, and be concluded by the appointment of the Conference, if under twenty-one days; or otherwise, the conclusion thereof shall follow, of course, at the end of the said twenty-one days, the whole of all which said time of the assembly of the Conference shall be had, taken, considered, and be the yearly Conference of the people called Methodists; and all acts of the Conference, during such yearly assembly thereof, shall be the acts of the Conference, and none others.
+The duration of the yearly assembly of the conference shall not be less than five days, nor more than three weeks, and be concluded by the appointment of the conference, if under twenty-one days; or otherwise, the conclusion thereof shall follow, of course, at the end of the said twenty-one days; the whole of all which said time of the assembly of the conference shall be had, taken, considered, and be the yearly conference of the people called Methodists; and all acts of the conference, during such yearly assembly thereof, shall be the acts of the conference, and none others.

 "Sixth.
-Immediately after all the vacancies, occasioned by death or absence, are filled up by the election of new members as aforesaid, the Conference shall choose a President and Secretary of their assembly out of themselves, who shall continue such until the election of another President or Secretary in the next, or other subsequent Conference; and the said President shall have the privilege and power of two members in all acts of the Conference during his Presidency, and such other powers, privileges, and authorities, as the Conference shall, from time to time, see fit to intrust into his hands.
+Immediately after all the vacancies, occasioned by death or absence, are filled up by the election of new members as aforesaid, the conference shall choose a president and secretary of their assembly out of themselves, who shall continue such until the election of another president or secretary in the next or other subsequent conference; and the said president shall have the privilege and power of two members in all acts of the conference during his presidency, and such other powers, privileges, and authorities, as the conference shall, from time to time, see fit to intrust into his hands.

 "Seventh.
-Any member of the Conference absenting himself from the yearly assembly thereof for two years successively, without the consent or dispensation of the Conference, and being not present on the first day of the third yearly assembly thereof, at the time and place appointed for the holding of the same, shall cease to be a member of the Conference, from and after the said first day of the said third yearly assembly thereof, to all intents and purposes, as though he was naturally dead.
-But the Conference shall and may dispense with, or consent to the absence of, any member from any of the said yearly assemblies, for any cause which the Conference may see fit or necessary; and such member, whose absence shall be so dispensed with, or consented to by the Conference, shall not, by such absence, cease to be a member thereof.
+Any member of the conference absenting himself from the yearly assembly thereof for two years successively, without the consent or dispensation of the conference, and being not present on the first day of the third yearly assembly thereof, at the time and place appointed for the holding of the same, shall cease to be a member of the conference, from and after the said first day of the said third yearly assembly thereof, to all intents and purposes, as though he was naturally dead.
+But the conference shall and may dispense with, or consent to the absence of, any member from any of the said yearly assemblies, for any cause which the conference may see fit or necessary; and such member, whose absence shall be so dispensed with, or consented to by the conference, shall not, by such absence, cease to be a member thereof.

 "Eighth.
-The Conference shall and may expel and put out from being a member thereof, or from being in connexion therewith, or from being upon trial, any person, member of the Conference, admitted into connexion, or upon trial, for any cause which to the Conference may seem fit or necessary; and every member of the Conference, so expelled and put out, shall cease to be a member thereof, to all intents and purposes, as though he was naturally dead.
-And the Conference, immediately after the expulsion of any member thereof as aforesaid, shall elect another person to be a member of the Conference, in the stead of such member so expelled.
+The conference shall and may expel and put out from being a member thereof, or from being in connexion therewith, or from being upon trial, any person, member of the conference, admitted into connexion, or upon trial, for any cause which to the conference may seem fit or necessary; and every member of the conference, so expelled and put out, shall cease to be a member thereof, to all intents and purposes, as though he was naturally dead.
+And the conference immediately after the expulsion of any member thereof as aforesaid, shall elect another person to be a member of the conference in the stead of such member so expelled.